mattvenn/teensy-audio-fx/README.md

 * caps for audio, what parts - done
 * extra caps for led driver and led circuit - done
 * find suppliers - done
+* audio sockets weren't available in EU, changed to 35RASMT2BHNTRX which has 5 pads but will fit on the same fp
+* update FP of audio sockets to new FP

 ## Back graphic